 Halloween Horror Nights 2018

 The event of the year has now started!
 Find out everything you need to know, from the 10 haunted houses to the exclusive annual-passholder merchandise, in our complete guide.
 Still not enough for you?
-Check out the backstory for one of the haunts, Dead Exposure: Patient Zero, and see how the zombie apocalypse unfolds in our write-up.
+Check out our thoughts on the overall event in our in-depth review or see how to conquer every house, zone, and show in our touring plan.

 Mardi Gras 2019